MOST FREQUENTLY CHALLENGED BOOKS OF 2005-2006

 - Detour for Emmy by Marilyn Reynolds

 - What My Mother Doesn't Know by Sonya Sones

 - It's So Amazing by Robie H. Harris

-From September 23 to September 30, 2006, the Marshall University Libraries will be observing Banned Book Week with a display in the Drinko Library and an updated website.
+From September 23 to September 30, 2006, the Marshall University Libraries observed Banned Book Week with a display in the Drinko Library and an updated website.
 The theme this year is Read Banned Books: They're Your Ticket to Freedom Visit the website or stop by the display near the Reference Desk in Drinko to see what has been challenged or banned over the past year.
 Contact Ron Titus at 696-6575 or firstname.lastname@example.org with questions.